 It comes to the best of us at some point but it’s vital that you spot the signs and do something about it before problems arise.
 If your relationship has become boring, if you feel like brother and sister, brother and brother, sister and sister, best friends etc, then it’s important that you try and spice things up and reconnect.

-Another of the main stages of emotional affairs is when the romance goes out of the relationship and you’re left just co-existing.
-Try date nights, try spicing things up, just remember that you’re supposed to be connected on a deeper level.
+Another of the main stages of emotional affairs is when the romance goes out of the relationship.
+You’re left just co-existing.
+Try date nights, try spicing things up.
+Just remember that you’re supposed to be connected on a deeper level.
 [Read: 15 common reasons why almost all couples end up getting bored with each other]

 We need to make time for one another.
 If one partner feels like the other one doesn’t have time for them when they want to talk or they want to do something together, they’re going to become fed up pretty quickly.

 We all go through stressful times in life and it can often lead us to shut off from our partners.
-If the other partner is complaining about it, making demands and not being understanding of what they might be going through, this can easily lead to a major rift between them.
+If the other partner is complaining about it, making demands and not being understanding of what they might be going through, this can easily lead to a major rift.